How Helpful is Alexa for Business?

-Alexa, Google’s new virtual personal assistant, is a neat piece of technology.
+Alexa, Amazon’s virtual personal assistant, is a neat piece of technology.
 However, how helpful is Alexa for business?
 Is this robotic assistant going to be useful in an office setting?
 And if not, would a competing robotic voice offer more assistance?

 What does Alexa do?